How to Create an Educational Website or a Learning Management System

 You can not only use this feature to entertain users but to increase sales as well.
 For instance, you can add “Invite a friend” or “Share your progress on Facebook” achievements to improve reach.

 We’d recommend adding a calendar to your website since it’s quite a useful thing which is often underestimated.

 - Remind users about upcoming events and scheduled classes.

 - Make personalized offers that are limited in time (for a particular date).

-- Increase the retention rate (users will open the website more often since the calendar is built-in, meaning they don’t have to use other services for this purpose).
+- Increase the retention rate (users would open the website more often since the calendar would be built-in, meaning they wouldn’t have to use other services for this purpose).

 # 9: Customer Support ⚡

 Great customer support is what makes the use of any website pleasant and makes users want to go back again.

 - Provide a chatbot and live chats.